teresa-m/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 Sequence quality control is therefore an essential first step in your analysis.
 We will use similar tools as described in the ["Quality control" tutorial]({% link topics/sequence-analysis/tutorials/quality-control/tutorial.md %}): [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to create a report of sequence quality, [MultiQC](https://multiqc.info/) ({% cite ewels2016multiqc %}) to aggregate generated reports and [Cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html) ({% cite marcel2011cutadapt %}) to improve the quality of sequences via trimming and filtering.

 Unfortunately the current version of multiQC (the tool we use to combine reports) does not support list of pairs collections.
-We will first need to transform our the list of pairs to a simple list.
+We will first need to transform our list of pairs to a simple list.

 > <details-title>What does this mean exactly?</details-title>
 >